ReluctantHacker/notes/math/calculusNotes.md

 ---------------------------------
 Newton didn't prove his General Binomial Theorem.
 I searched a lot resource talks about this, but didn't find a good way without using calculus.
 Since Newton use Binomial theorem to confirm calculus, we can't use calculus to comfirm Binomial theorem or it could be circular.
 [Here](https://math.stackexchange.com/questions/1010877/binomial-theorem-proof-for-rational-index-without-calculus)'s a guy declare that he used Bernoulli inequality to prove General Binomial theorem without any idea of calculus.
 It's interesting but I don't think it's simple and intuitive enough.
 So I find [another way](https://www.quora.com/Can-you-prove-derivative-of-x-n-nx-n-1-for-all-real-values-of-n-without-using-either-binomial-theorem-or-taking-natural-log-of-both-sides).

-Here's the idea, if you can prove that $d(x^n) = nx^(n-1)$ is true when n is integer then you can use **chain rule** to prove it's also true when n is any rational number.
+Here's the idea, if you can prove that $dx^n = nx^{n-1}$ is true when n is integer then you can use **chain rule** to prove it's also true when n is any rational number.
 First, we prove chain rule is true, it's easy:

 ```math
 \dfrac{dz}{dx} = \dfrac{dz}{dy} \dfrac{dy}{dx}